How To Regrow Thinning Eyebrows

 Eyebrow hair will grow back normally but it can take a while the average time for an adult is around 60 – 65 days.
 However, if the area has been tweezed a lot then the hair follicles might be damaged which could mean it will take much longer or the worst-case scenario is that they might not grow back at all.

-Eyebrow hair follicles are very sensitive which is another good reason to come to us for your threading and eyebrow care.
+Eyebrow hair follicles are very sensitive which is another good reason to come to us for your threading and eyebrow care as well as skincare and many other treatments.
 But if your eyebrows simply aren’t growing back or you would like to try and speed up the process what can you do about it?

 Growing Your Eyebrows – What Can You Do?